eth-fabric/urc/docs/overview.md

         address withdrawalAddress;
         /// ETH collateral in GWEI
         uint56 collateralGwei;
-        /// The block number when registration occurred uint32 registeredAt;
+        /// The timestamp when registration occurred
+        uint48 registeredAt;
-        /// The block number when deregistration occurred uint32 unregisteredAt;
+        /// The timestamp when deregistration occurred
+        uint48 unregisteredAt;
-        /// The number of blocks that must elapse between deregistering and claiming uint16 unregistrationDelay;
+        /// The seconds that must elapse between deregistering and claiming uint24 unregistrationDelay;
     }
 ```